Trader Libor: Setting Portfolio Money Management

 Today we will follow up on the previous article, where we created the first portfolio of selected strategies.
-This time, we will focus on money management – how to effectively allocate capital between individual strategies.
+This time, we will focus on portfolio money management — how to effectively allocate capital between individual strategies.
+Getting portfolio money management right is one of the most important steps before going live.

-Let’s say that we have, for example, 10,000 USD and shares intended for trading.
+Let’s say that we have, for example, 10,000 USD in shares intended for trading.
 Our portfolio contains 6 strategies with minimal correlation.

-We used the tool in the previous article Portfolio Master, which is part of the StrategyQuant program, where we simulated the optimal composition of the portfolio from source strategies based on genetics.
+We used Portfolio Master in the previous article, which is part of the StrategyQuant program, where we simulated the optimal composition of the portfolio from source strategies based on genetics.
 By this we said: “WHAT” we will trade.

 Today we have to ask ourselves another important question: “HOW” we will trade that.